rivertale/pp-f23-final-project/README.md

     -h print this help information

 ## Abstract
 In this project, our goal is to enhance the computational speed of the image K-Means clustering algorithm through parallelization methods.
 By adopting three different parallelization approaches, namely Pthread, OpenMP, and CUDA, we have successfully achieved a significantly improved computational efficiency for the K-Means clustering algorithm compared to the serial version.
-The experimental results clearly indicate a substantial speed boost in the CUDA version when handling substantial computations.
+The experimental results indicate a substantial speed boost in the CUDA version when handling substantial computations.
 On the other hand, Pthread and OpenMP, while showing comparable performance improvements, both outperform the serial version.

-Key Words: K-Means, Clustering, Machine Learning , Pthread, OpenMP, Cuda
+Key Words: K-Means, Clustering, Machine Learning, Pthread, OpenMP, Cuda

-## Itroduction
+## Introduction
 K-Means clustering is a crucial method in the fields of machine learning and data analysis.
 It effectively groups data into similar clusters, revealing patterns and structures within the data.
 This clustering method is not only helpful in uncovering underlying data structures and trends but also finds extensive applications in areas such as image segmentation, anomaly detection, and data compression.
 Through K-Means clustering, we gain deeper insights into the similarities and differences within a dataset, providing a foundation for subsequent analysis and decision-making.

 The motivation behind this project lies in optimizing the computational efficiency of K-Means clustering through parallel computing methods to enhance processing speed.
 As the volume of data continues to increase, traditional K-Means algorithms can become computationally intensive.
 Therefore, accelerating K-Means execution through parallelization aids in improving analysis efficiency and addressing challenges posed by larger datasets.
 This optimization holds significant value for real-time applications, resource maximization, and faster cluster analysis.